miloopark/sentimentanalysis/README.md

 # Sentiment Analysis of Restaurants (Mariel, Ruka)
-a sentiment analyzer to rate restauarant reviews on Yelp on a scale from 1-5 for Valentine's Dinner
+a sentiment analyzer using the BERT (Bidirectional Encoder Representations from Transformers) model used by Google to rate restauarant reviews on Yelp on a scale from 1-5 for Valentine's Dinner